Skip to main contentSkip to main content

-Below, we compare each system with real-world cost data, expected lifespans, and honest pros/cons to help you make an informed decision.
+Below, we compare each system with real-world cost data, expected lifespans, and honest pros and cons, so you can make a decision instead of taking a sales pitch.

 TPO (Thermoplastic Polyolefin)

-TPO is a single-ply white membrane that dominates the commercial roofing market.
+A single-ply white membrane that dominates the commercial roofing market.
 Its reflective surface reduces cooling costs by up to 30%, and heat-welded seams create monolithic waterproofing.
-TPO works well in Georgia's hot climate and is the go-to choice for new commercial construction.
+Works well in Georgia's hot climate and is the go-to for new commercial construction.

 Best for: Most commercial flat roofs, energy-conscious building owners